A rental property is a HUGE investment and along with it comes the need to protect it as well as yourself.

 All Risks Provision: Basic Landlord policies only cover natural disasters (fire, windstorms, tornadoes, and floods) but a policy with an All Risks Provision includes additional coverage on theft, vandalism, and malicious mischief.
 So, if your tenant damages your property or there is a break-in while it's vacant, your policy will cover the damages.
 Increase your liability coverage: Basic liability coverage is generally $300,000 but most insurance companies recommend $500,000 to $1,000,000 for very little cost.

-Add your property management company: You should add us to your policy as an “additional insured” so if there is a lawsuit, your insurance carrier will cover you and your property manager.
-There are no additional costs to add us.
+You should add us to your policy as an "additional insured" so if there is a lawsuit, your insurance carrier will cover you and your property manager.
+There are no additional costs to add our company.

 If you have multiple investment properties, talk to your insurance company about obtaining an umbrella policy that covers everything - it's inexpensive for the additional coverage you get.
 If you need coverage for your rentals, contact us and we will direct to you our best sources for Landlord insurance.
 Sourced from Jennifer Chan, marketing specialist at Zillow